1. Blog

 Usually, the symptoms of such allergies manifest in some way on the skin, and that’s one way to identify the problem.
 If that is the case with your pooch, and if the symptoms come and go, you’ll want to take your dog to get veterinary care when the symptoms are present.

 You can check their skin periodically for signs of irritation like redness or rash.
-Additionally, it can be helpful to check your best buddy’s bed since it can get wet inside, and mold can develop there.
+Additionally, it’s helpful to check your best buddy’s bed for moisture as mold can develop there.

 What are the Symptoms of Mycotoxicosis?